Embed This Data

 - FDI Inflow:

-Thailand’s economic freedom score is 64.1, making its economy the 61st freest in the 2013 Index.
-Its score is 0.8 point worse than last year due to declines in four of the 10 economic freedoms, including labor freedom, the control of government spending, and freedom from corruption.
-Thailand is ranked 10th out of 41 countries in the Asia–Pacific region, and its overall score is higher than the world and regional averages.
+Thailand’s economic freedom score is 63.3, making its economy the 72nd freest in the 2014 Index.
+Its score is 0.8 point worse than last year due to continuing declines in labor freedom, the control of government spending, and freedom from corruption.
+Business freedom has recorded a score decline as well.
+Thailand is ranked 12th out of 42 countries in the Asia–Pacific region, and its overall score is higher than the world and regional averages.

-Thailand has experienced 18 military coups since becoming a constitutional monarchy in 1932.
+Thailand has had 18 military coups since becoming a constitutional monarchy in 1932.
 The government returned to democratic civilian control in December 2007, but political turmoil has continued.
-In July 2011 parliamentary elections, Peua Thai, the opposition party and vehicle for exiled leader Thaksin Shinawatra, won an outright majority, and Shinawatra’s sister, Yingluck Shinawatra, became prime minister.
+In the July 2011 parliamentary elections, Peua Thai, the opposition party of exiled leader Thaksin Shinawatra, won an outright majority, and Shinawatra’s sister, Yingluck Shinawatra, became prime minister.
 About 40 percent of the population is engaged in agriculture, but a thriving manufacturing sector, including the manufacture of such high-technology products as integrated circuits, contributes significantly to export-led growth.

-A well-functioning legal framework is not firmly in place, and the judiciary continues to be vulnerable to political interference.
+Corruption is widespread at all levels of Thai society.
+The country has an independent judiciary that generally is effective in enforcing property and contractual rights but remains vulnerable to political interference.
 Private property is generally protected, but the legal process is slow, and judgments can be affected through extralegal means.
 Infringements of intellectual property rights are substantial.
-In the absence of effective enforcement measures, corruption has become deeply rooted in society.

-The top income tax rate is 37 percent, and the top corporate tax rate is 23 percent.
+Thailand’s top individual income tax rate is 37 percent, and its top corporate tax rate has fallen to 20 percent.
 Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 14.5 percent of total domestic income.
-Government spending equals 23.3 percent of gross domestic output.
-The budget balance remains in deficit, and public debt is over 40 percent of GDP.
-Historic floods have led the government to implement a fiscal stimulus package.
+The overall tax burden is equal to 16 percent of gross domestic income.
+Government expenditures equate to 23 percent of GDP.
+Public debt is equivalent to about 45 percent of the domestic economy.